 Through the eyes of a child is a common phrase we hear when trying to understand and relate to a child’s emotions, behaviours and feelings.
-However, when it comes to discussing life altering events we are sometimes at a loss of words.
+However, when it comes to discussing life-altering events we are sometimes at a loss of words.

-Discussing death with children and young adults can be challenging and many tend to avoid the discussion all together.
+Discussing death with children and young adults can be challenging and many tend to avoid the discussion altogether.
 Death, just as birth, is a natural part of our lives.
 As parents and a community, it is our responsibility to ensure young people know it’s okay to discuss death and learn healthy ways to cope with grief.

-HHA is proud to offer C.A.N.D.Y Cafe, as a support resource in Creating Awareness and Normalizing Death for Youth.
+HHA is proud to offer C.A.N.D.Y Café, as a support resource in Creating Awareness and Normalizing Death for Youth.

-Currently C.A.N.D.Y Cafe is a free virtual program for ages 10 - 18 to gather in a safe and accepting environment to discuss dying, death, loss and grief.
-For more information or to register for the next event, please visit C.A.N.D.Y Cafe
+Currently, C.A.N.D.Y Café is a free virtual program for ages 10 - 18 to gather in a safe and accepting environment to discuss dying, death, loss and grief.
+For more information or to register for the next event, please visit C.A.N.D.Y Café